On the logical and computational properties of the Vitali covering theorem: Reverse Mathematics and

 \subsection{Alternative approaches}

-The above results suggest that weak compactness (and hence Vitali's covering theorem) is essential to the development of the Lebesgue integral.
-To assuage any fears that these results depend on our choice of framework, we now consider a \emph{very} different framework for the Lebesgue integral, and show that weak compactness is essential there too.
-This alternative framework is the \emph{gauge integral} (\cite{zwette,mullingitover}) restricted to \emph{bounded} functions.
-Basic properties of the (general) gauge integral were shown in \cite{dagsamIII}*{\S3.3} to be equivalent to $\HBU$.
-We discuss further applications of our alternative approach in Remark \ref{topent}.
-Finally, to drive home the point that weak compactness emerges everywhere in integration theory, we sketch the following result in Section \ref{netz}: the monotone convergence theorem \emph{for nets} of functions and the Riemann integral implies weak compactness.
+The above results suggest that $\WHBU$ is essential to the development of the measure theory, the Lebesgue measure and integral in particular.
+To assuage any fears that these results depend on our choice of framework, we now consider a \emph{very} different framework for the Lebesgue integral, and show that $\WHBU$ is essential there too.